beergeek/Atlas_Api_Demo/README.md

 ## Create Cluster

+This is a demo resource for allowing users to use a subset of cloud vendors and instance types for MongoDB Atlas: this is *NOT* production code!

 The cluster creator script is a basic Python Flask application used to create new projects and clusters within an organisation in MongoDB Atlas.
 The application provides the ability to select a subset of cloud vendors and instances sizes for the clusters.

 The configuration file must reside in the same directory as the Python script and is name `creater.conf`.